 All data of GenderMedDB is saved in a relational MySQL database.
 The website is built using PHP.
 Web access is enabled via a Apache HTTP Server.
 We are trying to offer best possible access for all browsers.
 However we recommend to use a recent version of Mozilla Firefox or Google Chrome.

 Anyone with a specific interest in sex and gender as research research topics in medicine can use GenderMedDB.
 The wider research community community, as well as students, clinicians and pubic health specialists, nurses, pharmacologists are all welcome to join.

-You may download the statistics for your own work, however, we ask you to refer to the database as source (for information about how to do that, see next question).
+You can use the statistics for your own work, but please refer to the database as the source.